-The bill authorizes regional arts and cultural districts located in counties having populations of at least 1.2 million as of the 2000 federal census to levy a cigarette tax of up to 30¢ per package of 20 cigarettes.
-The authority to levy a cigarette tax is in addition to these districts' existing authority to levy property taxes.
-A district may levy the cigarette tax for any of the purposes for which it is currently authorized to levy a property tax.
-A cigarette tax proposed by a regional arts and cultural district is subject to voter approval.
+The bill authorizes a county having a population of at least 1.2 million as of the 2000 federal census to levy a cigarette tax of up to 30¢ per package of 20 cigarettes for the purpose of providing funding to a regional arts and cultural district located in the county.
+A cigarette tax proposed pursuant to the bill is subject to voter approval.
 The bill establishes procedures, similar to those applying to other tax levies, for proposing the tax and placing it upon the ballot.